The Melbourne Law Masters is a graduate law program of the highest quality, available to law and non-law graduates.

 - Be able to demonstrate autonomy, expert judgment and responsibility as a practitioner and advocate in the field of human rights law.

 The human rights specialisation truly does cultivate critical thinking about complex and challenging topics, and each subject I have undertaken has provided me with new tools and methodologies to carry this into my future career pursuits.
 Phoebe Galbally, Master of Laws

 Master of Human Rights Law

-Students must complete eight subjects in total.
+Students must complete 100 credit points in total.
 All students must complete the subject International Human Rights Law.

-Students who do not have a law degree from a common law jurisdiction must complete Fundamentals of the Common Law, as well as seven subjects from the prescribed list.
+Students who do not have a law degree from a common law jurisdiction must complete Fundamentals of the Common Law, as well as 87.5 credit points from the prescribed list.

-Students with a law degree from a common law jurisdiction must complete at least seven subjects from the prescribed human rights law subjects and may choose an eighth subject from those available in the Melbourne Law Masters (excluding Fundamentals of the Common Law).
+Students with a law degree from a common law jurisdiction must complete at least 87.5 credit points from the prescribed human rights law subjects and may choose the remaining 12.5 credit points from the subjects available in the Master of Laws (excluding Fundamentals of the Common Law and the Minor Thesis).